Amy L. Ronneberg

 As compliance officer, he is responsible for maintaining compliance with the full scope of legal, regulatory, and ethical requirements faced by the organization in its efforts to accomplish its mission.
-As the institutional official, Lindberg ensures that the NMDP/Be The Match's Human Research Protection Program functions effectively and that it complies with all requirements applicable to research involving human subjects.
+As the institutional official, Brian ensures that the NMDP/Be The Match's Human Research Protection Program functions effectively and that it complies with all requirements applicable to research involving human subjects.

 Prior to joining NMDP/Be The Match, he served as assistant general counsel (Clinical Advisory Counsel) for a large hospital and clinics system.
-Lindberg began his legal career in large firm private practice, during which time he served as outside legal counsel to NMDP/Be The Match.
+Brian began his legal career in large firm private practice, during which time he served as outside legal counsel to NMDP/Be The Match.

-Lindberg received his Bachelor of Arts in Political Science and American Racial and Multicultural Studies from St. Olaf College, and his Juris Doctor degree from Mitchell Hamline School of Law.
+Brian received his Bachelor of Arts in Political Science and American Racial and Multicultural Studies from St. Olaf College, and his Juris Doctor degree from Mitchell Hamline School of Law.

-Mike McCullough joined the NMDP/Be The Match in 2015 and is responsible for ensuring that the organization’s information technology systems meet the needs of patients and donors.
-In this role, McCullough leads the development and implementation of information technology strategies that uphold NMDP/Be The Match as a sustainable organization with a best-in-class registry and as a global leader in research.
+Mike McCullough joined the National Marrow Donor Program® (NMDP)/Be The Match® in 2015 and is responsible for ensuring that the organization’s information technology systems meet the needs of our patients, donors and transplant centers.
+In this role, he leads the development and implementation of information technology strategies that uphold NMDP/Be The Match as a sustainable organization with a best-in-class registry and as a global leader in research.